yuvaldori/gigaspaces-wiki-jekyll/xap102/scala-exemplary-project.markdown

 ## Predicate based queries

-The `verifier` module extends the pipeline presented in the baseline project (the one created by the `OpenSpaces Maven plugin`). `Verifier` picks up processed `Data` instances and tries to verify them.
+The `verifier` module extends the pipeline presented in the baseline project (the one created by the `OpenSpaces Maven plugin`).
+The `Verifier` picks up processed `Data` instances and tries to verify them.
 The objects that pass the verification process are then modified (`verified` set to `true`) and saved along with a new, immutable `Verification` object.
-The objects that failed during verification process are removed from the space.
-The `verifier` uses the new feature - predicate based queries - to access the space in a more readable and natural way (especially for functional languages such as Scala):
+The objects that failed during verification process are removed from the Space.
+The `verifier` uses the new feature - predicate based queries - to access the Space in a more readable and natural way (especially for functional languages such as Scala):

 {% highlight scala %}
 @GigaSpaceContext private var gigaSpace: GigaSpace = _ // injected